tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    MIESM computational procedure diagram

 The mutual information (MI) is dependent on the constellation mapping and can be calculated per transport block (TB) basis, by evaluating the MI over the symbols and the subcarrier.
 However, this would be too complex for a network simulator.
 Hence, in our implementation a flat channel response within the RB has been considered; therefore the overall MI of a TB is calculated averaging the MI evaluated per each RB used in the TB.
 In detail, the implemented scheme is depicted in Figure :ref:`fig-miesm-architecture`, where we see that the model starts by evaluating the MI value for each RB, represented in the figure by the SINR samples.
 Then the equivalent MI is evaluated per TB basis by averaging the MI values.
-Finally, a further step has to be done since the link level simulator returns the performance of the link in terms of block error rate (BLER) in a addive white guassian noise  (AWGN) channel, where the blocks are the code blocks (CBs) independently encoded/decoded by the turbo encoder.
+Finally, a further step has to be done since the link level simulator returns the performance of the link in terms of block error rate (BLER) in a addive white gaussian noise  (AWGN) channel, where the blocks are the code blocks (CBs) independently encoded/decoded by the turbo encoder.
 On this matter the standard 3GPP segmentation scheme has been used for estimating the actual CB size (described in section 5.1.2 of [TS36212]_).
 This scheme divides the TB in :math:`N_{K_-}` blocks of size :math:`K_-` and :math:`N_{K+}` blocks of size :math:`K_+`.
 Therefore the overall TB BLER (TBLER) can be expressed as

 .. math::